Indonesia soccer Stampede trial begins with police, match organizers facing negligence charges

 League matches have since resumed in the Southeast Asian nation, but without any spectators.

-(Reporting by Prasto Wardoyo; Additional reporting by Ananda Teresia in Jakarta; Writing by Kate Lamb; Editing by Kenneth Maxwell)
+Reporting by Prasto Wardoyo; Additional reporting by Ananda Teresia in Jakarta; Writing by Kate Lamb; Edited by Kenneth Maxwell